-Under the act, if a vacancy occurs in the position of superintendent of a county DD board, the board must first consider entering into an agreement with another county DD board under which that board's superintendent acts also as the superintendent of the board with the vacancy.
-If the county DD board determines it is impractical or not significantly efficient to share a superintendent, the board may employ a superintendent to fill the vacancy.
-Continuing law requires that a county DD board either employ a superintendent or obtain the services of a superintendent of another county DD board, but prior law did not require that either method be given first consideration in filling a vacancy.
+The bill specifies that, if a vacancy occurs in the position of superintendent of a county DD board, the county board must first consider entering into an agreement with another county board under which the superintendent of the other county board acts also as the superintendent of the county board.
+If the county board determines it is impractical or not significantly efficient to share a superintendent, the county board may employ a superintendent to fill the vacancy.